elfhosted/elfhosted.com/docs/app/bazarr.md

 ---
-title: 🧝 Hosted Bazarr 💬 from $0.10/day
+title: 🧝 Hosted Bazarr 💬
 slug: Bazarr
 description: Bazarr automatically / manually searches for missing subtitles and download them as soon as they become available in your desired language
 works_with: